swoopster/angular-image-crop/README.md

 * result (bound string) - the variable which will have the resulting data uri bound to it
 * result-blob (bound Blob) - the variable which will have the resulting data as a Blob object
 * crop (bound boolean) - scope variable that must be set to true when the image is ready to be cropped
+* initial-zoom-level (number) the zoom level between 0 and 1 to initialize the cropper (default: 1)

 ### Example markup
 ```html